Deer-Liver/Alithia/README.md

 ## Privacy and Security

-- ConRad only accesses page content when you explicitly click the scan button
+- Alithia only accesses page content when you explicitly click the scan button
 - No data is stored locally or remotely beyond the immediate analysis
 - API calls are made securely with proper authentication